 Did you know that the history between Hollywood and the Bombay film industry goes back a century?
 For the first time, this ongoing “close encounter” has been discussed in the well-researched book Orienting Hollywood, throwing new light on how this relationship between two giant film industries has evolved over the years.
 Orienting Hollywood is authored by Nitin Govil, assistant professor of Critical Studies in the School of Cinematic Arts at the University of Southern California.
 As the book’s introduction explains, Orienting Hollywood moves “beyond the conventional popular wisdom that Hollywood and Bombay cinema have only recently become interwined because of economic priorities and instead uncovers a longer history of exchange.”

-My connection with Orienting Hollywood is in the way Govil references and provides context to some of my articles and industry analysis which I have done for The Hollywood Reporter ever since I became its first regular India contributor in 1999, over two decades ago.
+My connection with Orienting Hollywood is in the way Govil references and provides context to some of my articles and industry analysis which I have done for The Hollywood Reporter for over two decades as its first India-based correspondent from 1999-2020.
 (In addition, I have also analyzed the Indian music industry for Billboard as its first regular India contributor from 1997 to 2008).
 The book’s opening chapter titled ‘Narrating Encounter’, refers to my 2013 interview with Shah Rukh Khan when he discussed his first-time collaboration with a Hollywood studio in India, then known as Disney-UTV, which co-produced Chennai Express with his banner Red Chillies Entertainment.

 Similarly, another high-profile inter-industry encounter is discussed in detail when Tom Cruise visited India for the first time to promote Mission: Impossible – Ghost Protocol which also starred Anil Kapoor, referencing my year-end wrapup as encapsulated in the THR headline ‘2011: When Hollywood Connected with India’.